Package 'GeoThinneR'

 Description

 This function performs thinning of spatial points by assigning them to grid cells based on a specified resolution or thinning distance.
-It can either create a new raster grid or use an existing raster object.
+It can either create a new raster grid or use an existing 'terra::SpatRaster' object.

 Usage